sara-sabr/ITStrategy/_pages/en/capabilities.md

 The [State of DevOps Report](https://cloud.google.com/devops/state-of-devops/) has been published annually since 2014, as part of the DevOps Research and Assessment (DORA), a six-year research program that has validated a number of technical, process, measurement, and cultural [capabilities to drive higher software delivery and organizational performance](https://cloud.google.com/devops/#devops-capabilities).

-A [Quick Check of software delivery performance in ESDC and IITB](https://www.devops-research.com/performance.html?leadtime=2&deployfreq=2&ttr=4&chgfail=5&industry=government) show that we are low performers in general and is inline with results of internal assessments.
+## Section 0: General

+The below section will determine where a given group fits regarding whether or not they are Elite, High, Medium, or Low performers.

+### Deployment frequency

+For the primary application service you work on, how often does your organization deploy code to production or release it to end users?

+- Elite: On demand
+- High: Between once per day and once per week
+- Medium: Between once per week and once per month
+- Low: Between once per month and once every six months

-- Low (1 to 6 months) in lead time for changes and deployment frequency.
+### Lead time for changes
-- Medium-high (1-7 days) in time to restore service
-- High-medium (16 to 30%) in change fail rate.

-## Lead time

 For the primary application or service you work on, what is your lead time for changes (i.e., how long does it take to go from code committed to code successfully running in production)?

-## Deploy frequency

-For the primary application or service you work on, how often does your organization deploy code to production or release it to end users?
+- Elite: Less than a day
+- High: Between one day and one week
+- Medium: Between one week and one month
+- Low: Between one month and six months

-## Time to restore
+### Time to restore service

-For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage, service impairment)?
+For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage or service impairment)?

-## Change fail percentage
+- Elite: Less than one hour
+- High: Less than one day
+- Medium: Less than one day
+- Low: Between one week and one month

+### Change failure rate

-For the primary application or service you work on, what percentage of changes to production or releases to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a patch, rollback, fix forward, patch)?
+For the primary application or service you work on, what percentage of changes to production or released to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a hot fix, rollback, fix forward, patch)?

-## Goals

-High software delivery performance

-- Lead time [1-7] days
-- Deploy frequency [1-7] days
-- Time to restore [1-24] hours
-- Change fail percentage [0-15] %
+1. Elite: 0-15%
+2. High: 0-15%
+3. Medium: 0-15%
+4. Low: 46-60%

 [Continuous improvement](https://cloud.google.com/solutions/devops/devops-culture-transform) of the following capabilities: